hal9ai/hal9/website/learn/chatbots.md

 For complex chatbots, generating text can take a few seconds or maybe even minutes.
 Users might not really understand what is going on, if our programs don't do anything for several seconds; therefore, it is a good practice to communicate to the user what is happening or generate the response incrementally.
 That way, users can start reading a few words as soon as they become available.

-The incremental process of generating text for the user is reffered to as **streamling**.
+The incremental process of generating text for the user is reffered to as **streaming**.
 We can accomplish this by printing the results incrementally calling `print` with a partial answer:

 ```python
 import time